elysia090/Lab/docs/StoryD.md

 8.2 JSON blobs
 8.2.1 The server MUST canonicalize JSON blobs prior to storage as defined in 8.1.
-8.2.2 The API MUST return canonicalized JSON when returning stored Chapter/Scene/manifest/ui_manifest blobs.
+8.2.2 The API MUST return canonicalized JSON when returning stored Chapter/Scene/manifest/ui_manifest/audit JSON blobs.

 8.3 Tree/Commit encoding
 8.3.1 Tree and Commit objects MUST be encoded using Canonical CBOR (RFC 8949 canonical rules).
 8.3.2 Canonical CBOR output bytes are hashed for tree_id/commit_id.
 8.3.3 The server MUST be the source of truth for canonicalization.

-8.3.4 commit_id depends on created_at and message; identical trees can yield different commit_id values.
+8.4 Deterministic commit timestamps (v0.0.1)
+8.4.1 In v0.0.1, commit.created_at MUST be 0 for all newly created commits.
+8.4.2 Real event times MUST be recorded in the audit log ts field, not in commit objects.
+8.4.3 Any API field named created_at for commits MUST be ignored by the server (treated as input-only legacy) and the stored commit.created_at MUST be 0.
 	9. CAS Object Formats (Normative)
 9.1 Blob
 9.1.1 Blob is raw bytes stored exactly as written (post-canonicalization if the blob is a canonical JSON blob).